Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsection{Analysis}

 As shown in Table~\ref{Tab.DA_methods}, we compare the above DA methods by various aspects.

 \begin{itemize} \item It is easy to find that nearly all paraphrasing-based and noising-based methods are not learnable, except for \textit{Seq2Seq} and \textit{Mixup}.
-However, most sampling-based methods are learnable except for the \textit{rules}-based ones.
+However, most sampling-based methods are learnable except for the \textit{rule}-based ones.
 Learnable methods are usually more complex than non-learnable ones, thus sampling-based methods generate more diverse and fluent data than the former two.

 \item Among all learnable methods, \textit{Mixup} is the only \textbf{online} one.
-That is to say, the process of augmented data generation is independent of downstream task model training.
+That is to say, the DA process is during model training.
 Thus, \textit{Mixup} is the only one that outputs cross-label and discrete embedding from augmented data.

-\item Comparing the learnable column and the resource column, we could see that most non-learnable methods require external knowledge resources which go beyond the original dataset and task definition.
+\item Comparing \textit{Learnable} and \textit{Resource}, we could see that most non-learnable methods require external knowledge resources which go beyond the original dataset and task definition.
 Commonly used resources include semantic thesauruses like WordNet and PPDB, handmade resources like misspelling dictionary in \cite{Coulombe2018TextDA[12]}, and artificial heuristics like the ones in \cite{Min2020SyntacticDA[13]} and \cite{Kang2018AdvEntuReAT[67]}.

-\item Combining the first three columns, we could see that pretrained or non-pretrained models are widely used as DA methods in addition to external resources.
-It is because the knowledge in pretrained models and the training objects play a similar role to external resources when guiding augmented data generation.
+\item Through \textit{Learnable}, \textit{Ext.Know} and \textit{Pretrain}, it can be seen that in addition to artificial heuristics, DA requires other external interventions to generate valid new data.
+This includes model training objectives, external knowledge resources, and knowledge implicit in pretrained language models.

-\item Comparing the learnable column and the task-related column, we could see that in the two categories of paraphrasing and noising, almost all methods are not task-related.
-They could generate augmented data given only original data without labels or task definition.
-However, all sampling methods are task-related because they adopt heuristics and model training to satisfy the needs of specific tasks.
+\item Comparing \textit{Learnable} and \textit{Task-related}, we could see that all paraphrasing-based and noising-based methods except model generation are not task-related.
+They generate augmented data given only original data without labels or task definition.
+However, all sampling-based methods are task-related because heuristics and model training are adopted to satisfy the needs of specific tasks.

-\item Comparing the level column and the task-related column, we could see that they are relevant.
+\item Comparing \textit{Level} and \textit{Task-related}, we could see that they are relevant.
 The paraphrasing-based methods are at the text level.
-So does the noising-based methods, except for Mixup because it makes changes in the embeddings as well as the labels.
+The same is true for noising-based methods, except for Mixup, which augments both embeddings and labels.
 All sampling-based methods are at the text and label level since the labels are also considered and constructed during augmentation.